aldolat/private-content/readme.txt

 As of version 4.0 you can mark a text as visible to multiple users, using their login names comma separated.

+As of version 4.3 you can use either the usual `private` shortcode or the extra `ubn_private`, in case the first is already in use.

 = Usage =

 Display this text to Administrators: